exercism/purescript/docs/TESTS.md

 # Tests

-The Purescript exercise test suites may be run from the exercise directory using the pulp tool.
+The PureScript exercise test suites may be run from the exercise directory using the spago tool:

+    cd <exercism-workspace>/purescript/<exercise name>
+    spago test

+where <exercism-workspace> is the CLI's workspace directory.

+For example:

-    cd exercism/project/directory/purescript/hello-world
+    cd ~/exercism/purescript/accumulate
-    bower install
-    pulp test
+    spago test